emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

 	}
 }
 ```
-BCryptPasswordEncoder requires spring-boot-starter-security.
-When that starter is on the classpath, our application is secured by default.
-If we run TaskControllerTests, all of them fail with message:
+BCryptPasswordEncoder requires spring-boot-starter-security, when that starter is on the classpath, our application is secured by default.
+But if we run TaskControllerTests, all of them fail with message:
 ##### console log
 ```text
 java.lang.AssertionError: 1 expectation failed.
 Expected status code <200> but was <401>.
 ```
+which is expected behaviour.
-We can use default user: 'user' and password printed at INFO level when application starts:
+We can use default user: 'user' and password printed at INFO level when application starts to authenticate:

 ##### console log
 ```text
 Using generated security password: 8775a7ac-8ac2-45ca-9945-e18aa518c97c
 ```
-but due to requirements from the beginning, our next step is to implement a JSON Web Token.
+ but because we want to use the JSON Web Token, we skip that and go straight to the implementation.

-### Authentication and authorization
+### 3.2.
+Authentication and authorization
-In new package jlabsblog.jwt.security we add class which implements UserDetailsService.
+In the new package jlabsblog.jwt.security we add the class which implements UserDetailsService, it allows to load user data into the framework.
 ##### JwtUserDetailsServiceImpl
 ```java
 public class JwtUserDetailsServiceImpl implements UserDetailsService {